alexmiller63/heather-answers/hebrish.md

 The earth introduces **eretz**.

-And eventually the reader encounters these not merely as annotations but as old acquaintances.
+Eventually the reader encounters these not merely as annotations but as old acquaintances.

-### Habrish as a By-product

-Habrish is therefore not the language of *The Illuminated Bible*.
+### Familiarity Without Pretending to Fluency

+The result does not need a newly coined name.

+Linguistics already gives us useful concepts: **borrowing**, **code-switching**, **language contact**, **transliteration**, and the informally attested labels **Hebrish** and **Heblish** for mixtures of Hebrew and English.

+What matters for *The Illuminated Bible* is not which label a reader chooses.

-English is the language of the translation.
-Hebrew is the language being illuminated.
+What matters is the change in the reader's relationship to the original language.

-Habrish is what may arise between them.

-It is the reader beginning to say *Bereshit* without hesitation.
+It is saying *Bereshit* without hesitation.

 It is recognizing *Elohim* before reading the gloss.